Discrete Latent Structure in Neural Networks: Straight-Through Variants

-\paragraph{Structured Projection of Intermediate Gradients} \citep[SPIGOT,][]{spigot}.
-Motivated by allowing hard decisions in the hidden layers of neural networks, while respecting the constraints of a structured $\argmax$ operation in the backward pass, SPIGOT computes an intermediate approximation of the gradient that it then projects onto the marginal polytope:
+Motivated by allowing hard decisions in the hidden layers of neural networks, while respecting the constraints of a structured $\argmax$ operation in the backward pass, SPIGOT \citep{spigot} computes an intermediate approximation of the gradient that it then projects onto the marginal polytope:

 where $\eta$ is the step size.
 We provide an intuitive explanation of the above update, unifying it with STE, in \cref{section:pulled_back_interpretation}.
 In the work originally proposing SPIGOT, \citet{spigot} compute the projection approximately using a further relaxation. \citet{mihaylova-etal-2020-understanding} remark that this projection is the same computational primitive as the one in the SparseMAP relaxation (\cref{sec:struct-relax}) and propose to compute it using the active set algorithm.